 - Saltimbocca also goes great with pasta, so serve it alongside an amatriciana, carbonara, or garlic anchovy pasta.

 If you love this restaurant-style chicken saltimbocca, leave us a review below to tell us where you had your first bite of saltimbocca or what you thought of our recipe.
 Follow us on Instagram @vindelgiudice or Tiktok @alwaysfromscratch.
-Check out some of our other favorite classic Italian recipes below!

 Video Recipe